Yubendh/AUPP-IOT-G3/README.md

 ## Future Improvements

-Several features can be added in the future to improve the system:
+Several features can be added in the future to improve the system which are detailed below:

 ### Expanded Gesture Library
 - Add more gesture commands
-- Support additional smart device controls
+- Support additional smart device controls(more actions, etc)

 ### Website Integration
 - Enable remote monitoring and control